 Before you begin clinical services, it is important for you to understand the aspects of the billing process that are unique to couples.
-If you are coming in for help with your marriage or relationship, please be aware that our ability to bill your insurance company likely cannot be determined until after we have met with you.
+If you are coming in for help with your marriage or another family relationship, please be aware that our ability to bill your insurance company likely cannot be determined until after we have met with you.
 We cannot guarantee at the time you schedule your appointment that your session will be "billable" to your insurance company, and we cannot manipulate a diagnosis for the purpose of third party payment.
-You must read through this information carefully and help us to decide the best fit for your situation.
+You must read through this information carefully and decide the best fit for your situation.

 Step 1.
-Decide which of these couples best describes your situation.
+Decide which of these situations is the best match to your own.

-- A. Neither of us has a clinical diagnosis, nor do we expect either of us will have a clinical diagnosis.
-If you and your partner are at odds and in need of help with communication, boundaries, and general parenting and partnering issues, it is very likely that your insurance company will not pay for services.
-We certainly can submit to insurance, but the "diagnosis" would likely be a "V-code", which indicates that you are having problems in your interpersonal relationship.
-Many couples in this circumstance skip the billing process altogether, and instead opt to be "Self Pay Clients."
-Use our "Insurance Declaration Form" to communicate with your insurance company and find out if your plan covers "V61.10" or other V codes. - B. One partner has a clinical diagnosis.
-This might be the case if there is a preexisting condition, either previously diagnosed or expected to be diagnosed.
-If this diagnosis is interfering with your partnership, and seeing a therapist together will help the identified patient to ease the symptoms of the condition, then we can see both partners, but the file will belong to the identified "patient" and all the notes will pertain to the wellness and healing of that identified partner.
+- A. No one has a clinical diagnosis, nor do we expect any of us will have a clinical diagnosis.
+If you and your partner or family member are at odds and in need of help with communication, boundaries, and general parenting and partnering issues, it is very likely that your insurance company will not pay for services.
+We certainly can submit to insurance, but the "diagnosis" would likely be a "V-code", which indicates that you are having problems with your personal relationships.
+Many couples and families in this circumstance skip the billing process altogether, and instead opt to be "Self Pay Clients."
+Use our "Insurance Declaration Form" to communicate with your insurance company and find out if your plan covers "V61.10," "V61.20," or other V codes.
+Regardless of how the session is billed, each person will have his or her own unique file, which is a privileged and protected document. - B. One person has a pre-existing clinical diagnosis.
+This might be the case if there is a pre-existing condition, either previously diagnosed or expected to be diagnosed.
+If this diagnosis is interfering with your relationship, and seeing a therapist together will help the identified patient to ease the symptoms of the condition, then the family member is there to support the identified client, but the file will belong ONLY to the identified "client" and all the notes will pertain to the wellness and healing of that identified person.
 We cannot determine the legitimacy of a clinical diagnosis until after we have met.
-Common issues that have a detrimental impact on relationships might include anxiety, depression, substance abuse or dependency, or compulsive disorders. - C. Both partners have a clinical diagnosis.
+Common issues that have a detrimental impact on relationships might include anxiety, depression, substance abuse or dependency, or compulsive disorders.
+If only one person is the subject of clinical attention, then the focus will be that person, and individual therapy will likely be recommended - C. Each family member has a clinical diagnosis.
 If each person has a pre-existing or suspected mental/behavioral diagnosis, then each is considered separately to be a "patient."
 If this is the case, then each person must have an individual intake appointment in order to properly identify and diagnose the condition and discuss treatment options that may or may not involve family members.
 If the diagnosed conditions and treatment goals warrant family sessions, then each person will be billed and separate clinical notes will be taken for the participating family members who were involved and were the subject of clinical attention.
 Family members will only have legal access to his or her own file, and not to the files of other family members.